Gkrumbach07/openshift-flask-api/README.md

 oc expose svc/model
 ```
 Next take note of the model url that you just exposed.
 You can get this address by using the `oc get` command.
-To save the address for later commands, use the coomand bellow.
+To save the address for later commands, use the command bellow.

 `MODEL_URL=http://$(oc get route/model -o jsonpath='{.spec.host}')`

 ## Weather API